navikt/codelabs/k8s-nais-tutorial.md

 In the folder `nais-tutorial` run this command to build a Docker image, remember to insert your username:

 ```
-docker build -t YOUR_USERNAME/nais-demoapp .
+docker build --tag YOUR_USERNAME/nais-demoapp:1.0 .
 ```

-This will create an image of the application.
+This will create an image of the application with the name YOUR_USERNAME/nais-demoapp and the tag (think of it as the version) 1.0.
 To list your local images:

 ```
 docker images